gvwilson/thirdbit/_posts/2017/10/2017-10-16-exercise-types.md

 The second type of exercise is **write and run**, in which the student has to write code that produces a specified output.
 When the code is submitted, we check its structure and/or output and give feedback.
 Write and run exercises can be as simple or as complex as the instructor wants.
-For example, it’s often enough with novices to simply ask them to call a function or method: experienced instructors often forget how hard it can be to figure out which parameters go where.
+For example, it's often enough with novices to simply ask them to call a function or method: experienced instructors often forget how hard it can be to figure out which parameters go where.